-Accommodation is the ability of the eye to change the focal length of the lens by changing the curvature of the eye lens.
-Accommodation allows the eye to automatically adjust focus from seeing things at a distance and “tune” it to seeing nearer objects.
+Accommodation of the eye, or eye accommodation, is the eye’s extraordinary ability to modify the focal length of the lens by changing the curvature of the eye lens.
+Accommodation allows the eye to adjust focus from seeing things at a distance and “tune” itself to seeing nearer objects.

 The ciliary muscles, responsible for accommodation of the eye, are usually at rest.
 When at rest, parallel light rays that form distant objects converge onto the retina, giving you a sharp and clear view of the object.

 If the eye were to remain in such a state of rest and an object placed nearer to it, the light rays would converge behind the retina.
-Since the sharp image is behind the retina, our brain will only detect a blurry image of the closer object.
+But then, since the sharp image is behind the retina, our brain will only detect a blurry image of the closer object.

 Therefore, in order to bring that image of the closer object back into focus, the eye performs the process of accommodation.